Close-up photo of palomino horse eye

 Guest lecturers and field trips

 Industry professionals form an important part of your learning, enabling you to experience different businesses and careers.
-Recent guest lecturers have included professionals from equine nutrition companies, such as Baileys Horse Feeds and Saracens Horse Feeds, Three Counties Equine Hospital, and equine charities, such as Horse World.
+Recent guest lecturers have included professionals from equine nutrition companies, such as Baileys Horse Feeds and Saracens Horse Feeds, Three Counties Equine Hospital, and equine charities, such as Horse World, as well as leading researchers within the field of equine science.

 Field trips are also used to enhance your learning experience.
 Recent field trips included visits to Lambourn Equine Vets and the KWPN Stallion Grading in Holland.